-There is no doubt that egg donation made parenthood possible for couples that otherwise could not have children.
-Bringing child’s smiles and laughter into the quiet houses of people who dreamed of an offspring but lacked the physical possibilities because of infertility is a breakthrough in medicine.
-All this makes it somewhat of a miracle made possible by good altruistic people and the goods of human made technology.
+There is no doubt that egg donation has made parenthood possible for many couples that otherwise could not have children.
+Bringing a child’s smile and laughter into the houses of people who dreamed of offspring but lacked the physical possibilities because of infertility is a breakthrough in medicine.
+All this makes it somewhat of a miracle made possible by good altruistic donors and human made technology.
 But is it all that flawless?
-Is the road to getting a woman pregnant using donated eggs free of ethical and moral dilemmas?
+Is the fertility journey using donor eggs free from moral and ethical issues of IVF?
+What is IVF ethics?

-We all know nothing is that simple and everybody deciding to be a donor or a recipient should know about most common moral and ethical issues of IVF which we will walk you through below.
+We all know nothing is that simple and everybody deciding to be an egg donor or an egg recipient should know about most common moral and ethical issues of IVF which we will walk you through below.

-First of all let’s focus on the supposed total altruism of the whole procedure.
-Almost all of the egg donation ads offer the chance to change people’s life by fulfilling their dreams about a child… and they also offer money.
-The amount usually ranges from 4000$ to 10 000$ but you can find ads offering even 100 000$.
-You’re probably thinking why go with the 4000$ if there are offers giving 60 000$ or 80 000$.
-Well those offers are very characteristic and you might not meet the specific expectations like race or your university degree and your GPA (Grade Point Average) That doesn’t sound ok does it?
-In fact this does not look good at all and not at all altruistic.
-Do people who buy themselves a child for 100 000$ even deserve and do they even should have a child?
+First of all, let’s focus on the supposed total altruism of the whole procedure.
+Almost all of the egg donation ads offer the chance to change people’s life by fulfilling their dreams about a child… and they also offer money for donating eggs.
+The amount usually ranges from $4,000 to $10,000 but you can find ads offering even $100,000.
+You’re probably thinking why go with the $4,000 if there are offers giving $60,000 or $80,000.
+The more lucrative offers are special and you might not meet the specific requirements like race, university degree or your GPA (Grade Point Average).
+In fact, this does not look good at all and not at all altruistic.
+Do people who buy themselves a child for $100,000 even deserve and do they even should have a child?
 They offer this kind amount of money for making sure the donor is a supermodel with high IQ and a degree, they want a certain skin colour, hair and eye colour.
 It isn’t the same thing as just wanting a child.
-When people decide to have a kid they decide to have a kid, not a previously designed superhuman.
+When people decide to have a child, they decide to have a human baby, not a previously designed superhuman.

-Parents that don’t use egg donation also have some expectations of course, like maybe the dad would want a boy who plays sports well or the mother would like a girl with science skills and so on but this isn’t the same thing as paying money to rise the chance of these expectations to be fulfilled.
+Parents who don’t use egg donation also have some expectations of course.
+Perhaps the dad would want a boy who plays sports well or the mother would like a girl with science skills and so on but this isn’t the same thing as paying money to raise the chance of these expectations to be fulfilled.

-The point is the child isn’t even born yet and they already have requirements and expectations and they literally expect to have exactly what they want by spending money, this isn’t love.
+The point is the child isn’t even born yet and they already have requirements and expectations and they literally expect to have exactly what they want by spending money.
+This isn’t loving.

-Who would want to be a kid who was bought for 100 000$ and start thinking “If they just paid 4000$ like the rest of them…would I be worse or something?
+Who would want to be a child who was bought for $100,000 and start thinking “If they just paid $4,000 like the rest of them…would I be worse or something?
 Less deserving of their love?”

-This may sounds a bit harsh but those are just the things that come to mind when you really start thinking about those difficult subjects thoroughly.
+This may sound a bit harsh but those are just the things that come to mind when you really start thinking about donor baby ethics.

-Buying 100 000$ worth eggs from a donor does not mean that the child won’t be loved and cared for of course but it surely shows that maybe mixing money with medical donations is not the greatest idea in the world.
-There should be restrictions or even egg donations with no fee like in Canada where all donations must be voluntary and free of monetary compensation.
+Buying $100,000 worth eggs from a donor does not mean that the child won’t be loved and cared for.
+However, it shows that perhaps mixing money with medical donations is not the greatest idea in the world.
+There should be restrictions or even egg donations with no fee like in Canada or Australia where all donations must be voluntary and free of monetary compensation.
 We should at least restrict the fee to a more reasonable nonnegotiable, symbolic sum.
 This has, so far, worked well in Australia where egg donors are not anonymous and are not compensated.
 However, the situation for Australian egg recipients has recently become very difficult.
 Read more about egg donation problems in Australia.

-When this huge amounts of money is at stake altruism and helping is just the background and the business is in the foreground.
+When these huge amounts of money are at stake, altruism and helping is just the background and the business is in the foreground.
 It can be easily seen that someone, some groups would take advantage of such situations.

 Mothers are also concerned with the genetic issues associated with the appearance of the child.
-They wonder if the kid will look like them and will people notice and ask dumb, unsubtle questions like “your boy doesn’t really look like you does he? you’re sure he’s yours?”
-Those can often be jokes but they can certainly make you feel uncomfortable.
-Anyway the child may not look like you, have different eye colour and a different nose but kids pick up everything else from the parents like types of laugh or smiles and mannerisms so don’t worry.
+They wonder if they will look like them and will people notice and ask insensitive questions like “Your boy doesn’t really look like you, does he?
+You’re sure he’s yours?”
+These can often be jokes but they can certainly make you feel uncomfortable.
+Your donor egg baby may indeed not look like you, have different eye colour or a different nose but children tend to pick up everything else from the parents like types of laugh or smile, mannerisms.

-Those are issues which recipients do not pick up straight from the start and begin to think about it when they have already started the treatment.
-So maybe we should about making the psychological evaluations for recipients obligatory so nobody will be a victim of a spontaneous decision, not only for the good of the recipient but for the good of the children.
+Those are issues which egg recipients do not pick up straight from the start and begin to think about when they have already started the treatment.
+Should psychological evaluations for oocyte recipients be obligatory so nobody could fall a victim of a spontaneous decision, not only for the good of the recipient but for the good of the children?

 Never too late?

-When you look up IVF and egg donations on the internet you will easily find advertisements saying that even women 50 years old or over can still be mothers, menopause?
-No worries – you pay you gain.
+When you look up IVF and egg donations on the Internet, you will easily find advertisements saying that even 50-year-old women can still be mothers.
+Menopause?
+No worries – you pay, you gain.
 It is of course hard to say but maybe women who cannot have babies naturally because of the advanced age shouldn’t have babies.
 It again sounds harsh but the truth is an older body is not well fitted to carry and give birth to a baby without having some negative impact on the mother’s health.
-The ethical issues in this case however go beyond health problems.
+The IVF ethics in this case however go beyond health problems.

-One thing that was often disregarded was the simple fact that if a 50 year old woman gave birth to a child, the same woman would be 60 years old when the kid is at the age of 10.
-Will she be fit enough to take care of the kid?
+One thing that was often disregarded was the simple fact that if a 50-year-old woman gave birth to a child, the same woman would be 60 years old when the child is at the age of 10.
+Will she be fit enough to take care of them?
 It’s hard to say in this case.
-However there are cases that are downright scary!
+However, there are cases that are downright scary!

 Let’s not turn egg donation into eggsploitation

 Just as it was said in the beginning of this article, there is no doubt that egg donating can and does a lot of good.
-However there are people who will just see the financial opportunity and spoil something that was designed to help others and turn it into a source of huge income.
-We should definitively go into the “fee free” and voluntary egg donation direction so there is no doubt we are helping infertile couples not some opportunist who just wants to make money off of it.
-And last but not least we need more awareness about the health and future life of the donors and the children born from the egg donations.
+However, there are people who will just see the financial opportunity and corrupt something that was designed to help others and turn it into a source of profit.
+We should definitively go into the “fee free” and voluntary egg donation direction so there is no doubt we are helping infertile couples not some opportunist who just wants to make money off it.
+And last but not least, we need more awareness and monitoring the egg donors’ health and the children born from egg donation.

 So until the egg donation is really a donation not a paid for service we should all just be cautious and act according to our own conscience.